Conduit Account Management & Finances (Raise by ActBlue)

 By default, you’ll receive a check each week containing funds from the previous week at the mailing address listed on your account.
 (Make sure that your mailing address is accurate.)
 We cut and mail checks every Monday, containing funds through Sunday at midnight.

-If you have direct deposit set up, deposits will go through as soon as possible, but it may take 2-4 business days for your funds to be available in your bank account.
+If you have direct deposit set up, deposits will go through as soon as possible on Mondays, but it may take 2-4 business days for your funds to be available in your bank account.
 If your campaign finance regulators require that funds be physically in your bank account to report them, you may need them paid out via a different transfer method.
 You can request this by contacting us at least two business days in advance to ensure we can accommodate your request.

-A 3.95% processing fee will be deducted from each donation you receive through Raise.
+A 3.5% processing fee will be deducted from each donation you receive through Raise.
 ActBlue is a nonprofit and does not make money off of donations: completing a contribution involves expenses to process your credit card.
 We’re legally required to pass along processing costs to the campaign so that we do not make in-kind contributions to them.

 Conduit account FAQs